-Nextel at d the FCC say they are not responsible or lixing the problem.
+Nextel and the FCC say they are not · responsible for lixing the problem.

 Nextel officials say the company is a victim of circumstance.
-After all, they say, the FCC approved the company's plan to build a digital network on frequencies new to police and fire depanments.
+After all, they say, the FCC approved the company's plan to build a digital network on fre-quencies nex to police and fire depart-

-"With all due respect, Nexuel didn't cause the problem," said Robert S. Foosener, a Nexuel senior vice president and former chie" of the FCC Private Radio Bureau In the 1980s.
+"With all due respect, Nextel didn't cause the problem," said Robert S. Foo-saner, a Next I senior vice president and former chief of the FCC Private Hadio Bureau in the 1980s.